plougsgaard/lya/README.md

 <a name="identity"></a>

 ## identity(value) ⇒ <code>\*</code>
-Takes a value and return the same value.
+Takes a value and returns the same value.

 **Returns**: <code>\*</code> - value
 **Since**: 0.1.0